JussMor/pixakit/README.md

 KISS -> Keep Stupid Simple.

 Pixakit can be used with your current setup, just creating a wrapping function to transform your current provider url to a  valid pixakit url.
+IMAGE MAGICK IS REQUIRED.
+[MAGICK RUST](https://github.com/nlfiedler/magick-rust)

 Example:
   https://company.com/Home_Illustration_a2ba90ea37/Home_Illustration_a2ba90ea37.webp